 For test or commissioning purpose or use of groups outside of the programmed interval it's possible to override the schedule.

-In case this feature is needed, go to Configuration → Control → Refrigeration → Schedules and double click in the selected schedule on the line
+In case this feature is needed, go to Configuration → Control → Refrig-

 The status is changing from Auto to manual on.